-*** 99% significance level

-** 95% significance level

-* 90% significance level
+Note. *** 99% significance level, ** 95% significance level, * 90% significance level.

-The results in table 2 indicate that in general Covid-19 effect the indexes return in both groups: countries with few infected (F = 168.731, R Square = 0.929 (and countries with many infected (F = 102.085, R Square = 0.896).
-In countries with few infected all the variable effect the return of the stock market.
-As the number of dead or infected increase than the decrease in the stock market is larger.
-In addition, when the number of healed or the number of tests increase, the stock marker react positively.
+The results in Table 2 indicate that in general COVID-19 affected the index returns in both groups of countries, both those with low numbers of infections (F = 168.731, R2 = 0.929 (and those with high numbers of infections (F = 102.085, R2 = 0.896).
+In countries with low numbers of infections, all the variables affected returns.
+As the numbers of deaths or infections increased, so the decreases in the stock markets were greater.
+In addition, stock markets reacted positively to increases in the numbers of recoveries or tests.

-Among the continues variable the number of healed has the strongest effect on the stock indexes.
-The reason might be that it indicated good news compare to the other variables that represent bed news.
-Limitations of the government and public unresponsiveness to the instruction lead to a decline in the indexes, on the other hand positive steps leads to increase in indexes returns.
-When the limitation of the work market and education system are eased, than the return of the indexes increase.
-The variable VIP lead to a decrease in the indexes.
-The categorize variable with the strongest effect on the stock indexes is the public responsiveness, maybe because people realize that out of all the government limitation , public responsiveness is a key factor in dealing with the epidemic.
+Among the continuous variables, the number of recoveries had the strongest effect on the stock indexes, perhaps because it indicated good news in contrast to the bad news of the other variables.
+New government-imposed restrictions and public unresponsiveness led to a decline in the indexes, whereas positive steps led to increases in returns.
+When restrictions in workplaces and the education system were eased, index returns increased.
+The variable VIP was associated with a decrease in returns.
+The categorical variable with the strongest effect on stock indexes was public responsiveness, perhaps indicating an understanding that public compliance is a key factor in dealing with the epidemic.

-For countries with many infected analyzing the effecting variables, it is clear that the effects are weaker.
-The number of dead has negative effect on the indexes, but the number of healed, the number of infected and the number of tests has no effect on the indexes.
-Similarly, to countries with few infected, government limitations, public behavior, VIP's infection has a negative effect on the indexes, while positive steps, and work has a positive effect on the indexes.
-The variable education has no effect on the indexes.
+For countries with high numbers of infections, it is clear that the effects of the variables were weaker.
+The numbers of deaths had a negative effect on the indexes, but the numbers of recoveries, infections, and tests had no effect.
+In the countries with low numbers of infections, government restrictions, public behavior, and VIP infections had a negative effect on the indexes, whereas positive steps and work had a positive effect.
+The education variable had no effect.

-The effect of the indexes in the model on the indexes return
+Effect of the indexes in the model

-In this section, the effect of the indexes calculated in this research on the return of the stock indexes in countries with few infected and many infected are tested.
-The indexes that were calculated for the regression were: the ratio between the number of dead to the number of infected (DPI), the ratio between the number of healed to the number of infected (HPI), the ratio between the number of tests to the number of infected (TPI), the ratio between the number of tests to the number of dead (TPD).

-Table 3: Regression Estimate

-The regression models are:
+The study then went on to analyze the effects of the indexes DPI, HPI, TPI, and TPD.
+The regression models are as follows:

-AR_FC = α + β1·DPI + β2·HPI + β3·TPI + β4·TPD + ε
+AR_FC = α + β1·DPI + β2·HPI + β3·TPI + β4·TPD + ε (1)